 Whole blood can be stored at 2°C to 30°C and must be centrifuged within 24 hours of specimen collection.
-Separate the plasma or serum from the pelleted red blood cells following the manufacturer's instructions for the tube used.
-Plasma or serum can be tested on the Panther system in the primary tube or transferred to the secondary Aptima Specimen Aliquot Tube (SAT) and can be tested on the Panther system.
-The minimum volume of plasma or serum for primary collection tubes is 1200 μ L and for SATs the minimum volume is 700 μ L to obtain the 500 μ L reaction volume.
+Separate the plasma from the pelleted red blood cells following the manufacturer's instructions for the tube used.
+Plasma can be tested on the Panther system in the primary tube or transferred to the secondary Aptima Specimen Aliquot Tube (SAT) and can be tested on the Panther system.
+The minimum volume of plasma for primary collection tubes is 1200 μ L of plasma and for SATs, the minimum volume is 700 μ L to obtain the 500 μ L reaction volume.

-If not tested immediately, plasma and serum can be stored in accordance with the specifications below.
-If transferred to the SAT, plasma may be frozen at -20°C or -70°C, and serum may be frozen at -20°C. Do not exceed three freeze-thaw cycles to avoid affecting the result.
-Do not freeze specimens in EDTA, ACD, or serum primary collection tubes.
+If not tested immediately, plasma can be stored in accordance with the specifications below.
+If transferred to the SAT, plasma may be frozen at -20°C or -70°C. Do not exceed three freeze-thaw cycles to avoid affecting the result.
+Do not freeze specimens in EDTA or ACD primary collection tubes.

-B. Specimen Storage Conditions

-1. EDTA and ACD Plasma Specimens
+- B. Specimen Storage Conditions - 1.
+EDTA and ACD Plasma Specimens

-For up to 24 hours after specimen collection, primary tubes containing centrifuged plasma may be stored at 2°C to 30°C (Figure 1, upper box).
+For up to 24 hours after specimen collection, primary collection tubes containing centrifuged plasma may be stored at 2°C to 30°C (Figure 1, upper box).
 After 24 hours, plasma may be stored for a longer period of time under one of the following conditions (Figure 1, lower boxes):